wth-mvp-s/LT/az204/6°_n150-175_septneworder.md

 `Add an action that sends an email to specified personnel if the temperature is outside of those thresholds.
 `Add a trigger that reads IoT temperature data from a Service Bus queue.
 `Add a logic app action that fires when one or more messages arrive in the queue.
-`Add a condition that compares the temperature against the upper and lower thresholds.
-`Create a blank Logic app.
-`Add an action that reads IoT temperature data from the Service Bus queue.

 #### 17 Qp25.3Topic4Set4question9.A_p34 [rechecked]::You develop an ASP.NET Core MVC application.
 You configure the application to track webpages and custom events.